eamonnaobrien/Monomial/README.md

 The following files illustrate related computations: insoluble-table3, soluble-table3, table2, insoluble-checks

-The file misc.m has some useful auxiliary functions for working with the output of the intrinsic functions.
+The file misc.m has some auxiliary functions which may be useful for working with the output of the intrinsic functions.